kzhang7/jitsi-deployment/README.md

 3. Add `XMPP_MUC_DOMAIN` env with value `muc.meet.jitsi` in `jicofo-deployment.yaml` to fix the [Communication with remote domains is not enabled] issue: <https://github.com/jitsi/docker-jitsi-meet/issues/929>

+4. Add `PUBLIC_URL` env with value of the public URL in `prosody-deployment.yaml` to fix the wss pointing to localhost issue: <https://community.jitsi.org/t/solved-bridgechannel-js-85-websocket-connection-to-wss-localhost-8443-colibri-ws-failed/86752/4>

-4. Change the default language by replacing `'de'` with `'en'` in web-configmap.yaml.
+5. Change the default language by replacing `'de'` with `'en'` in web-configmap.yaml.
 Replace `Europe/Berlin` timezone with `UTC`.

-5. Replace ZONE_1 and ZONE_2 with the appropriate zone names for `topology.kubernetes.io/zone` in all files.
+6. Replace ZONE_1 and ZONE_2 with the appropriate zone names for `topology.kubernetes.io/zone` in all files.

     For example, Replace `topology.kubernetes.io/zone: ZONE_1` with `topology.kubernetes.io/zone: us-west1-a`